tamsch/poolarino_poolcontrol/README.md

 Contributing is extremly welcome.
 Feel free to improve and update the code via Pull Requests!

 ## License
-Poolarino Poolcontrol - software to control anything around your swimming pool Copyright (C) 2020 Tammo Schimanski
+Poolarino® Poolcontrol - software to control anything around your swimming pool Copyright (C) 2020 Tammo Schimanski

 This program is free software: you can redistribute it and/or modify